openstack/nova-specs/specs/stein/approved/detach-boot-volume.rst

 mapping(boot_index=0) with ``volume_id=None``, meaning that it's not attached to any volume.

-A new microversion will be added to the attach volume API.
+A new microversion will be added to the show volume attachments API.
+We will expose the BDM ``boot_index`` field for GET request with the new microversion or greater, so that users can use this information when they detach volumes.
+This new microversion will also affect volume attach API.
 A new ``is_root``  parameter will be allowed for requests with the new microversion or greater, indicating that the user is trying to attach a root volume.
-The attachment with this parameter will only be allowed if the instance is powered off or shelved_offloaded and it has a "no volume" block device mapping for the root device.
+The attachment with this parameter will only be allowed if the instance is powered off or shelved_offloaded.

+Currently Nova also allowed users to attach/detach volumes to servers in ``PAUSED``, ``RESIZED`` and ``SOFT_DELETED`` states.
+As discussed in the maillist [4], the usecase of allowing attach/detach root volumes in these states is unclear and it could cause complexity in handling them, so we will not support attach/detach root volumes for these states in this spec.

 There are some specific considerations for detaching/attaching a root volume instances, here is what will happen: